-There are a few basic ways I think the Frames of Mind can be used to better our lives.
-First, I think this breakdown can help us understand the different functions our minds have, and can help us developed a better understanding of what Frame we'd want to be in at any given time.
-For example, when there is something fun or important going on, we should be Engaged.
-Or when there is a complex problem at hand we should Analyze it.
+There are a few basic ways I think these "frames of mind" can be used to better our lives.
+First, I think this breakdown can help us understand the different functions our minds have and can help us developed a better understanding of what frame we'd want to be in at any given time.
+For example, when there is something fun or important going on, we should be engaged.
+Or when there is a complex problem at hand, we should analyze it.

 Furthermore, I think it can show ways that these capacities can all work together to make us better.
 As we try to be deeply engaged in our lives, automatic mind creates a barrier but also assists in keeping a read on what else is going on in the environment.
 Our ability to reflect on our experiences can give us new information to analyze and learn from, which over time and repetitions will become habits in our automatic minds.